Darius Build Guide by H4xDefender

 General Lane Matchup Info (Why I have no super detailed matchup section con

 Darius has pretty standard gameplay overall.
-Poke people down with Decimate, go for all ins with Apprehend, and add Crippling Strike as well as Ignite to the combo somewhere, while trying to get five Hemorrhage stacks to finish them off with a dunk from Noxian Guillotine.
+Poke people down with Decimate, go for all in trades with Apprehend, and add Crippling Strike to the combo somewhere, while trying to get five Hemorrhage stacks to finish them off with a dunk from Noxian Guillotine.
 This is a tl;dr of how you play 90% of lanes.
 I will cover the in-depth the lanes you do not/cannot play like this, and the controversial lanes as well.
 (The ones people have massively differing opinions on).

 Because Darius has immense damage output and is melee, obviously playing against other melee